SridharSSriram/navigating_the_rut/README.md

 ## future fixes:

 * when users click "x" on each modal window or click outside of modal windows, collapse the open "accordion" texts

+## for the nerds:

+* this app was built in ReactJS with the help of [Gatsby.js](https://www.gatsbyjs.org/)

+* shoutout to [this page](https://www.gatsbyjs.org/docs/how-gatsby-works-with-github-pages/) for helping me serve this react app through github pages